Slam Dunk (manga): Anime films

 Four anime films were produced by Toei Animation from 1994 to 1995 while the manga and TV series were still running.
 They contain largely new material that is either only hinted at or is not presented in the manga.
 From August 1 to 4, 2006, NHK broadcast all four movies as part of its satellite networks NHK BS-2's Summer Anime Choice line-up, and TV Osaka aired the last three movies from January 3 to 8, 2007.
-All the films were collected into a DVD box named Slam Dunk The Movie which was released on December 10, 2004.
+All the films were collected into a DVD box named Slam Dunk The Movie, which was released on December 10, 2004.

 The first film, simply titled Slam Dunk, premiered on March 12, 1994.
 Set after Shohoku's practice game against Ryonan (before the second half of episode 20), the film focuses on a practice game against Takezono High.
 Before the game, Sakuragi runs into Yoko Shimura, the girl who rejects him in the very first scene of the series, and Oda, the basketball player she rejected him for. released on July 9, 1994, is the second film from the series.
 It happens during Shohoku's 4th round qualifying game against Tsukubu High (between the first half of episode 36).
 The film features original characters including Godai, an old friend of Akagi and Kogure's, Rango, a wild show-off who is in love with Haruko and quarrels with Sakuragi, and Coach Kawasaki, a former pupil of Anzai-sensei. was released on March 4, 1995.
 Set after Shohoku's loss to Kainan, and during a practice match against Ryokufu High (between episode 61). which was released one June 15, 1995, tells that Rukawa's middle school kouhai Ichiro Mizusawa will be paralyzed soon and wishes to have one last game against Rukawa (between the first half of episode 62).

 On January 7, 2021, Slam Dunks author Takehiko Inoue announced on his Twitter account that the series would receive a new anime film by Toei Animation titled The First Slam Dunk.
 Inoue is the director and writer of the film, with Yasuyuki Ebara designing the characters.
 It premiered in Japan on December 3, 2022.

 Video games

 Numerous video games based on the series, mostly developed by Banpresto and produced by Bandai, have been published for the Japanese market.
 Two basketball sims titled and Slam Dunk 2 were released for the Game Boy.
 The Super Famicom had three games, and SD Heat Up!!.
 Slam Dunk games have also been released for the Game Gear, Mega Drive, and Sega Saturn.
-A Slam Dunk coin-operated arcade game developed by Video System and published by Banpresto was released in 1995, which was called From TV Animation Slam Dunk: Super Slams.
-During development, the game was called 3 on 3 Dunk Madness and did not have the Slam Dunk license.
 Characters of the series also appear in the Nintendo DS games Jump Super Stars and Jump Ultimate Stars.

-Unofficial game modifications have been made by fans for NBA 2K13 (PC version).